josephsl/officeDesk/readme.md

 ## General

-* In backstage view, NVDA will announce search count when search results appear, as well as announcing results when up and down arrow keys are pressed.
-Search field and suggestions list item detection are now part of NVDA 2023.1.
+* In backstage view, NVDA will announce search count when search results appear.

 ## Word

 * NVDA will no longer announce formatting changes such as bold and italic onoff multiple times.
 * In Envelopes dialog, NVDA will announce edit field labels.

+## Version 24.04

+* NVDA 2023.1 or later is required.

 ## Version 23.02